pesekt1/RabbitMQ-Microservices/README.md

 ![System Architecture](architecture_v3.png)

 - admin: node.js express server in TypeScript using MySQL database (using TypeORM).
-Port 8000
 - main: node.js express server in TypeScript using MongoDB database (using TypeORM).
-Port 8001
-- react-frontend: React client.
-Port 3000

-React client talks with main server via REST API.
+- React clients talks with their microservices via REST API.

 Main server and admin server communicate via RabbitMQ but there is also an internal HTTP communication between them.

 ## React client
-React client has 2 parts:
+React clients:
-- main page: Showing the products and a like button for each product.
+- main client app: Showing the products and a like button for each product.
-- admin page (with forms for editing and creating new products)
+- admin client app: products page + forms for editing and creating new products.
+Admin can also delete products.

 ### Main page:
 HTTP communication with the main server microservice.